History of the anti-nuclear movement: After the Partial Test Ban Treaty

 In 1974, organic farmer Sam Lovejoy took a crowbar to the weather-monitoring tower which had been erected at the Montague Nuclear Power Plant site.
-Lovejoy felled the tower and then took himself to the local police station, where he took full responsibility for the action.
+Lovejoy fled the tower and then took himself to the local police station, where he took full responsibility for the action.
 Lovejoy's action galvanized local public opinion against the plant.
 The Montague project was canceled in 1980, after $29 million was spent on the project.

 By the mid-1970s anti-nuclear activism had moved beyond local protests and politics to gain a wider appeal and influence.
 Although it lacked a single co-ordinating organization, and did not have uniform goals, the movement's efforts gained a great deal of attention.
 Jim Falk has suggested that popular opposition to nuclear power quickly grew into an effective anti-nuclear power movement in the 1970s.
 In some countries, the nuclear power conflict "reached an intensity unprecedented in the history of technology controversies".

 In France, between 1975 and 1977, some 175,000 people protested against nuclear power in ten demonstrations.

 In West Germany, between February 1975 and April 1979, some 280,000 people were involved in seven demonstrations at nuclear sites.
 Several site occupations were also attempted.
 In the aftermath of the Three Mile Island accident in 1979, some 120,000 people attended a demonstration against nuclear power in Bonn.

 In May 1979, an estimated 70,000 people, including the governor of California, attended a march and rally against nuclear power in Washington, D.C.

-On June 12, 1982, one million people demonstrated in New York City's Central Park against nuclear weapons and for an end to the cold war arms race.
+On June 12, 1982, one million people demonstrated in New York City's Central Park against nuclear weapons and for an end to the Cold War arms race.
 It was, and is, the largest anti-nuclear protest and the largest peace demonstration in American history.
 International Day of Nuclear Disarmament protests were held on June 20, 1983 at 50 sites across the United States.
 In 1986, hundreds of people walked from Los Angeles to Washington DC in the Great Peace March for Global Nuclear Disarmament.
 There were many Nevada Desert Experience protests and peace camps at the Nevada Test Site during the 1980s and 1990s.

 On May 1, 2005, 40,000 anti-nuclear/anti-war protesters marched past the United Nations in New York, 60 years after the atomic bombings of Hiroshima and Nagasaki.
 This was the largest anti-nuclear rally in the U.S. for several decades.
 In Britain, there were many protests about the government's proposal to replace the aging Trident weapons system with a newer model.
 The largest protest had 100,000 participants and, according to polls, 59 percent of the public opposed the move.